rantsandruse/pytorch_lstm_03classifier/README.md

         # After
         loss = loss_fn(ypred_batch.float(), y_batch.float())

-As this point you might ask:

-*Why do we choose nn.BCEWithlogitloss(), instead of sticking to nn.CrossEntropyLoss()) and apply it to the binary class, since they are theoretical equivalent?*
+* So Why do we choose nn.BCEWithlogitloss(), instead of sticking to nn.CrossEntropyLoss()) and apply it to the binary class, since they are theoretical equivalent?*

 The rationale is based on the difference in optimization process, even though they are mathematically equivalent.
 An intuitive